zachlasiuk/arm-software-developers-ads/README.md

 # Arm Learning Paths

+## NEW REPOSITORY LOCATION
+PLEASE NOTE THIS REPOSITORY HAS MOVED to the official location https://github.com/ArmDeveloperEcosystem/arm-learning-paths

+For any new contributions, please refer to the new location.

 THIS IS A PROOF OF CONCEPT PROJECT, the repository location and URL are temporary.

 This repository contains the source files for the [Arm Learning Paths static website](https://www.armswdev.tk/), serving learning-based technical content for Arm software developers.